mculinovic/EAGLER/README.md

-# ONTscaffolder
+# EAGLER

-ONT Scaffolder is a scaffolding tool for Oxford Nanopore reads.
-The scaffolder takes as input a draft genome created by any NGS assembler and a set of Nanopore reads.
-The long reads are used to extend the contigs present in the NGS draft.
+EAGLER is a scaffolding tool for long reads.
+The scaffolder takes as input a draft genome created by any NGS assembler and a set of long reads.
+The long reads are used to extend the contigs present in the NGS draft and possibly join overlapping contigs.
+EAGLER supports both PacBio and Oxford Nanopore reads.

 The tool should be compatible with most UNIX flavors and has been successfully test on the following operating systems:

+- Mac OS X 10.11.1
 - Mac OS X 10.10.3
 - Ubuntu 14.04 LTS

 ## Requirements

-To run the scaffolder correctly, all the executables for the programs listed below should be reachable from the `PATH` variable of your shell.
+To run the scaffolder correctly, the executables for the programs listed below should be reachable from the `PATH` variable of your shell.

 - [g++][6] (4.8.2. or higher)
 - [GNU Make][4]
 - [Burrows-Wheeler Aligner][1] (0.7.12 or higher)
+- [GraphMap Aligner][7] (optional)
 - [Doxygen][3] (optional)

 ## Dependencies